 A passive Protagonist has things happening to them and around them.
 They’re reacting to things, rather than pursuing something themselves.
 I’ll be writing about why this is a problem for your story, and how to write an active protagonist.

-Transitioning from Passive to Active
+Transitioning From A Passive Protagonist to Active

 Your story should begin when your Protagonist transitions from passive to active.
 At the start of your story they’re living their life but not trying to change it, then the inciting incident happens which sends them in pursuit of their goal.